humblethinker/ML/README.md

 3. numpy 1.14.5

 How to run :
-Navigate to Social directory and simply run :
+Navigate to the project directory and simply run :

 python main.py